mappite/aGotino/README.md

 ### Hardware

-- Steppers Motor:  Nema 17 400 step per revolution seems a great solution - for visual only you can select smaller ones
+- 2 Stepper Motors:  Nema 17 400 step per revolution seems a great solution - for visual only you can select smaller ones
-  - Support to attach motor to the mount - depends on your mount, be creative and use a 3D printer if you have one ;)
+  - Supports to attach motors to the mount - depends on your mount, be creative and use a 3D printer if you have one ;)
-- Motor Driver: with at least 32 microstep.
+- 2 Drivers: with at least 32 microsteps.
 Cheap DRV8825 works, but better TMC or LV can be used of course
 - 4 Pulleys and 2 Belts (GT2).
 Size depends on your mount (see [Belt Calculator](https://www.bbman.com/belt-length-calculator/))
 - RJ11 cable with two RJ11 sockets to connect the Dec Motor
 - Dupont cables, a couple of momentary buttons and a 100µF Capacitor to protect the circuit.